abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 ![The elements of of Klein four](klein_four_presentation_elements.svg)

-The set of generators and laws that defines a given group is called the $presentation of a group$.
-Every group has a presentation (and finite groups always have a finite presentation.)
+The set of generators and laws that defines a given group is called the *presentation of a group*.
+Every group has a presentation.

 Free monoids
 ---

 We saw how picking a different selection of laws gives rise to different types of monoid.
-But what monoid would we get if we pick no laws at all?
-This monoid (or rather, monoids, as we get a different one depending on the set we picked) is called a *free monoid*.
-Here "free" is used in the sense that once you have the set, you can upgrade it to a monoid for free (i.e. without having to define anything else.)
+But what monoids would we get if we pick no laws at all?
+These monoids (we get a different one depending on the set we picked) are called a *free monoids* (the word "free" is used in the sense that once you have the set, you can upgrade it to a monoid for free (i.e. without having to define anything else.)

 If you revisit the previous section you will notice that we already saw one such monoid.
-The free monoid with just one generator is the monoid of integers.
+The free monoid with just one generator is isomorphic to the monoid of integers.

 ![The free monoid with one generator](infinite_cyclic_presentation_elements.svg)